dotnet/docs/docs/core/extensions/logging.md

 :::code language="csharp" source="snippets/logging/aspnet-mvc/Controllers/HomeController.cs" range="33-37":::

 <xref:Microsoft.Extensions.Logging.ILogger%601> derives from <xref:Microsoft.Extensions.Logging.ILogger> and indicates which category the `ILogger` object has.
-The DI container locates an `ILogger` with
-the correct category and supplies it as the constructor argument.
-If no `ILogger` with that category exists yet, the DI container automatically creates it from the `ILoggerFactory` that is in the container.
+The DI container locates an `ILogger` with the correct category and supplies it as the constructor argument.
+If no `ILogger` with that category exists yet, the DI container automatically creates it from the `ILoggerFactory` in the service provider.

 ### Host-provided ILoggerFactory

-Host builders initialize [default configuration](generic-host.md#default-builder-settings), then add a configured ILoggerFactory object to the host's DI container when the host is built.
+Host builders initialize [default configuration](generic-host.md#default-builder-settings), then add a configured `ILoggerFactory` object to the host's DI container when the host is built.
 Before the host is built you can adjust the logging configuration via <xref:Microsoft.Extensions.Hosting.HostApplicationBuilder.Logging?displayProperty=nameWithType>, <xref:Microsoft.AspNetCore.Builder.WebApplicationBuilder.Logging?displayProperty=nameWithType>, or similar APIs on other hosts.
-Hosts also apply logging configuration from default configuration sources as *appsettings.json* and environment variables.
+Hosts also apply logging configuration from default configuration sources as _appsettings.json_ and environment variables.
+For more information, see [Configuration in .NET](configuration.md).

-This example customizes the ILoggerFactory provided by WebApplicationBuilder.
+This example customizes the `ILoggerFactory` provided by `WebApplicationBuilder`.
 It adds [OpenTelemetry](https://github.com/open-telemetry/opentelemetry-dotnet#getting-started) as a logging provider transmitting the logs over [OTLP](https://github.com/open-telemetry/opentelemetry-dotnet/blob/main/src/OpenTelemetry.Exporter.OpenTelemetryProtocol/README.md#enable-log-exporter):

 :::code language="csharp" source="snippets/logging/aspnet-mvc/Program.cs" range="1-9" highlight="4":::

-### Creating an ILoggerFactory with DI
+### Create an ILoggerFactory with DI

-If you are using a DI container without a host, use <xref:Microsoft.Extensions.DependencyInjection.LoggingServiceCollectionExtensions.AddLogging%2A> to configure and add `ILoggerFactory` to the container.
+If you're using a DI container without a host, use <xref:Microsoft.Extensions.DependencyInjection.LoggingServiceCollectionExtensions.AddLogging%2A> to configure and add `ILoggerFactory` to the container.

 :::code language="csharp" source="snippets/logging/di-without-host/Program.cs" range="1-29" highlight="6":::

 The preceding example:

-- Created a DI service container containing an ILoggerFactory configured to write to the console
+- Created a DI service container containing an `ILoggerFactory` configured to write to the console
 - Added a singleton `Worker` to the container
 - Created an instance of the `Worker` from the DI container which also automatically created an `ILogger<Worker>` to use as the constructor argument.
-- Invoked Worker.DoSomeWork() which used the `ILogger<Worker>` to log a message to the console.
+- Invoked `Worker.DoSomeWork` which used the `ILogger<Worker>` to log a message to the console.

 ## Configure logging

-Logging configuration can be set in code or via external sources such as config files and environment variables.
+Logging configuration is set in code or via external sources, such as, config files and environment variables.
 Using external configuration is beneficial when possible because it can be changed without rebuilding the application.
-However some tasks, such as setting logging providers, can only be configured from code.
+However, some tasks, such as setting logging providers, can only be configured from code.

 ### Configure logging without code

-For apps that [use a host](#integration-with-hosts-and-dependency-injection), logging configuration is commonly provided by the `Logging` section of *appsettings*.`{Environment}`*.json* files.
-For apps that do not use a host, external configuration sources can either be [set up explicitly](configuration.md) or you can [configure logging in code](#configure-logging-with-code) instead.
+For apps that [use a host](#integration-with-hosts-and-dependency-injection), logging configuration is commonly provided by the `"Logging"` section of _appsettings_`.{Environment}`_.json_ files.
+For apps that don't use a host, external configuration sources are [set up explicitly](configuration.md) or [configured in code](#configure-logging-with-code) instead.

-The following *appsettings.Development.json* file is generated by the .NET Worker service templates:
+The following _appsettings.Development.json_ file is generated by the .NET Worker service templates:

 :::code language="json" source="snippets/configuration/worker-service/appsettings.Development.json":::